Knowledge Base Articles > How to Design a Landing Page

 This is where the sketch evolves into a wireframe as more information is added and flow is demonstrated.

-The illustration below shows how that bird's eye view gets more focussed as we zoom in to show actual content.
+The illustration below shows how that bird's eye view gets more focused as we zoom in to show actual content.
 What I did in this case was use the Transform Control (CTRL+T or CMD+T) function to transform those Rectangles into components from the library and make the scribbly Line of Text objects into real text.

 When we're ready to review at this level of fidelity, we'll do a walkthrough with the team.